w3f-grants-archive/zk-snarks-with-substrate/blog/zk-snark-pallet.md

 </center>

-As you see, verification succeed, and the event was emitted from the Aclie account.
+As you see, verification succeed, and the event was emitted from the Alice account.

 ## Summary
-Thanks to blockchain technology and zk-SNARKs, Alice proved that she known the solution to the Bob puzzle without revealing it.
+Thanks to blockchain technology and zk-SNARKs, Alice proved that she knew the solution to the Bob puzzle without revealing it.
 Everything was stored on the blockchain, so the result of the contest was fully transparent for everyone.